The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Summary and conclusions

 One of the reason for this study is to determine if results of the population with many embryos per systems can be recovered by populations with a lower initial embryo count.
 The more embryos are put in each systems, the larger the computational requirements are (mainly due to the \textit{N}-body).
 For future work where we want to study the effects of model parameters, it is then more efficient to run the simulations with a lower number of embryos.
 From this study, we find that planets whose masses are roughly \SI{10}{\mearth} or more are insensitive to this parameter provided there are at least 10 embryos per system.
-There some effects of including more embryos, such as an overall increased distance for the giant planets (see Sect.~\ref{sec:res-giant-loc} and Fig.~\ref{fig:dist-giant}), but this is small enough to not create major problems.
+There some effects of including more embryos, such as an overall increased distance for the giant planets (see Sect.~\ref{sec:res-giant-loc} and Fig.~\ref{fig:dist-giant}), but this is small compared to other changes in the outcomes of the model (for instance, between the single and multi-embryos populations), so it should not constitute a major problem.
 The single-embryo population is different from the others and most of its properties are not recovered in multi-embryos populations.
 Nevertheless, some outcomes, such as the mass function for planets above roughly \SI{10}{\mearth} can be retrieved.
 This means that the study of gas accretion in the detached phase or the overall fraction of giant planets (provided a correction factor is taken into account) can be done with these simple populations that require very limited computational resources.